chandarb/quadratic_voting/README.md

 Numerical Simulation of Quadratic Voting

+run_simulation.R: Take in the inputed parameters and run the simulation.

-simulation.R: Code to execute the simulation for inputted parameters.
+simulation.R: Code for the simulation.

 auxilliary.R: Auxilliary functions.
 Root solver, utility function and first order condition for QV, utility to vote interpolator.